BestTimesToVisit.com Logo

 Metropolitano Bus System

-Tip:Download the 'Rutas de Lima' app to see routes and schedules.
-Avoid rush hour (7-9 AM and 5-7 PM) if possible, as it can still get crowded.
-Always have small bills or coins for the fare machines; change is rarely given.
-Be aware of your surroundings and keep valuables secure, as with any crowded public transport.
+Tip:Get the 'Tarjeta Inteligente' (smart card) at any station to avoid buying individual tickets.
+Avoid rush hour (7-9 AM and 5-7 PM) if possible, as it gets extremely crowded.
+Be aware of your surroundings and keep valuables secure, as with any public transport.
+The 'alimentadores' (feeder buses) connect to the main trunk lines, so check routes carefully.

 Ride-Sharing Apps (Uber, Cabify, Didi)

-These apps are ubiquitous in Lima and offer a convenient, relatively safe, and often affordable way to get around, especially for tourists.
-They cover most popular districts and are generally more reliable than flagging down random taxis.
+These apps are ubiquitous in Lima and offer a convenient and generally safe way to get around, especially for tourists.
+They are often more affordable than traditional taxis and provide GPS tracking for peace of mind.

 Walking

-For exploring specific districts like Miraflores, Barranco, or the historic center, walking is an excellent way to soak in the atmosphere.
-Many attractions are clustered together, and you'll discover hidden gems you'd miss otherwise.
+For exploring specific neighborhoods like Miraflores, Barranco, or the historic center, walking is often the best way to discover hidden gems and soak in the atmosphere.

 Cost:Free!